Dynamical stability for dense patterns in discrete attractor neural networks

-Many areas of science study dynamical systems where fixed points and their dynamic stability may be of interest \cite{may1972will}.
-Theoretically, this question may be analyzed through the eigenvalue spectrum of the dynamics' Jacobian at the fixed point.
-Full characterization of the spectrum is possible for many classes of random matrices \cite{sommers1988spectrum,guhr1998random,mehta2004random,bai2010spectral,stern2014dynamics,ahmadian2015properties,poley2024eigenvalue} and exhibits a universality property \cite{tao2009random}.
-Many random dynamical systems exhibit a stability phase transition when the largest real value in the eigenvalues spectrum crosses zero \cite{may1972will,sompolinsky1988chaos,ahmadian2015properties,kadmon2015transition,fyodorov2016nonlinear}.
-Those random matrices can have an exponential number of fixed points, with stability that depends on a global criterion \cite{wainrib2013topological,stern2014dynamics,ben2021counting}.
-In this letter, we go beyond random matrices (and low-rank perturbations thereof \cite{orourke2014low, mastrogiuseppe2018linking}) to describe fixed-point stability in a system resulting from a learning or an optimization process.
-In such systems, the connection weight matrix (and subsequently the Jacobian) is defined in terms of the constraints it satisfies or the objective function it minimizes.
-The stability of fixed points in a learned network could be previously analyzed only for very simple cases, such as a scalar output \cite{rivkind2017local}.
-Even for the heavily studied Hopfield model, the stability of patterns remains unclear, and memory patterns are not, in general, fixed points of the dynamics \cite{amit1985spin}.
-Our analysis of the eigenvalue spectrum of the Jacobian may be applicable to non-random systems in other fields, when the optimal connectivity is given by a pseudo-inverse rule.
-Admittedly, this analysis needs to be complemented with a problem-specific approach to characterize outliers.
+Several areas of science study dynamical systems where fixed points and their dynamic stability may be of interest \cite{may1972will}.
+This question is analyzed theoretically, as in our case, through the eigenvalue spectrum of the dynamics' Jacobian at fixed points.
+Full characterization of the spectrum is possible for a variety of random matrix ensembles \cite{sommers1988spectrum,guhr1998random,mehta2004random,bai2010spectral,stern2014dynamics,ahmadian2015properties,poley2024eigenvalue} and exhibits a universality property \cite{tao2009random}.
+Many random dynamical systems (whose local linearization induces a random matrix ensemble) exhibit a stability phase transition as some parameter of the ensemble is increased \cite{may1972will,sompolinsky1988chaos,ahmadian2015properties,kadmon2015transition,fyodorov2016nonlinear}.
+Such random dynamical systems can have an exponential number of fixed points, with stability that depends on a global criterion \cite{wainrib2013topological,stern2014dynamics,ben2021counting}.
+In this letter, we were able to go beyond random matrices (or low-rank perturbations thereof \cite{orourke2014low, mastrogiuseppe2018linking}) to describe fixed-point stability in a system resulting from an optimization process, where the connection weight matrix (and subsequently the Jacobian) has considerable structure defined by the objective function it minimizes.
+The stability of fixed points in an optimized network was previously described analytically only for simple cases, when storing a single pattern of activity by optimizing the weights of a single feedback neuron (i.e.\ a rank-1 perturbation of the weights) \cite{rivkind2017local}, or a very small number of patterns using a rank-2 perturbation \cite{schuessler2020dynamics}.
+Our work provides conditions for the dynamical stability of networks optimized to store a large number of memory patterns.\looseness=-1